Segment Routing: a Comprehensive Survey of Research Activities, Standardization Efforts and Implementation Results: Introduction

-The goal of this paper is to provide a comprehensive survey on the Segment Routing technology, including all the achieved results and the ongoing work.
-We will consider the standardization efforts (section IV), the research activities (section III), the implementation results (section V) and ongoing deployments (section VI).
-In addition, in section II we provide a short introduction to the main concepts of the Segment Routing architecture, while we highlight future research directions and open issues in section VII.
+The goal of this paper is to provide a comprehensive survey on Segment Routing technology, including all the achieved results and the ongoing work.
+Hereafter (section \ref{sec:sr-evolution}), we start with the historical context behind the development of Segment Routing.
+In section \ref{sec:arch}, we provide an introduction to the main concepts of Segment Routing architecture.
+We consider both the SR-MPLS and the SRv6 data planes, but we focus more deeply on SRv6 which is currently attracting a lot of interest.
+In section~\ref{sec:standard}, we provide a classification and a discussion of the standardization efforts together with an analysis of the most relevant patents.
+We provide a comprehensive review of research activities in section~\ref{sec:research}, covering \numTotalPapers scientific papers.
+The most relevant implementation results and the status of ongoing deployments are reported in section~\ref{sec:tools}.
+We report in section~\ref{sec:lesson} lessons learned and our experience.
+We highlight future research directions and open issues in section \ref{sec:future}.

-To the best of our knowledge, there is only another survey about Segment Routing, namely \cite{abdullah2018segment}.
-With respect to \cite{abdullah2018segment}, our survey is more complete in the analysis of the scientific literature, covering more than 75 papers.
-Moreover, it provides a classification and discussion of standardization activities, and considers the status of implementations \extended{and deployments of Segment Routing} (the analysis of standardization efforts and implementation results are both missing in \cite{abdullah2018segment}).